Microscopic Phase-Field Modeling: Microscopic Framework

-{\it Microscopic Order Parameter---}In constructing a bottom-up phase-field model for crystal growth, it is essential to identify microscopic OPs capable of distinguishing between solid and liquid at a molecular level.
-At the field level, the mesoscopic OP $\phi$ is typically defined as a phenomenological \textit{non-conserved} field variable, which in the case under consideration takes the value of 0 for water and 1 for ice.
-Due to the non-conserved nature of $\phi$, its phase dynamics should follow Allen--Cahn dynamics \cite{allen1979microscopic}, which corresponds to Model A dynamics in the classification of Hohenberg and Halperin \cite{hohenberg1977theory}
+In conventional phase-field modeling of crystal growth, the phase-field $\phi$ is typically introduced as a phenomenological \textit{non-conserved} field variable, which, in the case of water-ice nucleation, takes on 0 for water and 1 for ice.
+Due to the non-conserved nature of $\phi$, its phase dynamics should follow the Allen--Cahn dynamics \cite{allen1979microscopic}, which corresponds to Model A dynamics in the classification of Hohenberg and Halperin \cite{hohenberg1977theory}

-where $\mathcal{F}$ is the phenomenological free energy functional defined in Eq.
-(1), and $M_\phi$ determines the mobility of $\phi$.
-Hence, to construct a microscopic phase-field model for eventual use with Eq. (\ref{eq:modela}), one must first design $\phi$ at the molecular level.
-Yet, the physical definition of $\phi$ is unclear, making the first-principles approach challenging.
+where $\mathcal{F}$ is the phenomenological free energy functional defined in Eq. (\ref{eq:1}), and $M_\phi$ denotes the mobility of $\phi$.
+As $\phi$ is defined only at the continuum field level, it lacks a direct microscopic interpretation, and its evolution and physical meaning are imposed phenomenologically rather than derived from molecular-level physics.
+Nevertheless, to derive a bottom-up phase-field model with a microscopically informed free energy functional [Eq. (\ref{eq:1})] for eventual use with Eq. (\ref{eq:modela}), one must first construct a ``microscopic'' analog $\{\phi_I\}_I$, defined at the level of individual CG molecules $I$.

-Inspired by Gaussian OPs for characterizing ice and supercooled water, we construct a ``microscopic'' non-conserved OP $\{\phi_I\}_I$ to distinguish the local structures of water and ice, where the local density of ice is lower compared to water [Fig. \ref{fig:op}(c)].
-We assess the fidelity of this OP for the microscopic crystal growth using trajectories efficiently sampled from bottom-up CG simulations \cite{wang2009comparative,jin2021new1,jin2021new2}, where single-site CG water models interact via Stillinger--Weber interactions \cite{stillinger1985computer} parameterized from atomistic simulations, see Supplemental Material (SM) \cite{si}.
-We find that counting the local number density, $\rho_I$, over pair distances $R_{IJ}$ effectively differentiates between ice and water along the CG trajectories (Fig. S3):